amnh/BridgeUP-STEM-Oceans-Six/merge-conflicts-jupyter-notebooks.md

 10. `git pull origin master`

+10a.
+If during step 10, 11 or 12, you receive an error message that says "Automatic merge failed", type `git status` and read what it says.
+Then try `git add .` and `git commit -m "message"` again.

 11. `git push origin master -f`
-The -f flag f forces this push request even if there are minor issues.
+The -f flag f forces this request to happen even if there are minor issues.

 12. `git pull upstream master --allow-unrelated-histories` This resolves the different histories between the files in your folder and the repository we're pulling from.